My Perimenopause Journey Part II

 2023: Seeking Help and Understanding

-After years of feeling lost, I finally decided to consult a private menopause specialist.
+After a year of feeling lost, I finally decided to consult a private menopause specialist.
 By this point, I was 48, well into perimenopause, and emotionally drained.
 My confidence was at an all-time low, and I felt like I had lost the person I used to be.
 I booked an online consultation with a doctor who was based in Kent.
-Whilst she was lovely and helpful, you cannot beat an in person consultation, although she did start me on my journey with using HRT.
-She prescribed me 25mcg estrogen patches along with cyclical progesterone.
+Whilst she was lovely and helpful, I now know that I really needed an in person consultation, although she did start me on my journey with using HRT.
+She prescribed me 25mcg oestrogen patches along with cyclical progesterone.
 I started using them and began to feel better almost immediately, however this only lasted for a few months before I started feeling off again.
 Life was a hormonal rollercoaster.
 I felt so low, worthless, unattractive with no purpose in life.
 It was a really dark time.
+I was crying all of the time and I was grieving for the woman I once was without any clear direction of who I was supposed to become.

 My very supportive husband suggested I needed more help and found a specialist GP close by.

-The new specialist explained that the hormone therapy I was on wasn’t strong enough to stabilise my levels now that I’d reached 49.
-She prescribed a higher dose of estrogen (75mcg), carried on with the cyclical progesterone, and added in a transdermal testosterone gel—something I hadn’t realised women needed but now see as a game-changer.
-Testosterone has been pivotal for improving my confidence, mental clarity, and overall vitality and it helps women with bone density and muscle mass, so pretty fundamental.
+I made an appointment to see her and she explained that the hormone therapy I was on wasn’t strong enough to stabilise my levels now that I’d reached 49.
+She prescribed a higher dose of oestrogen (75mcg), carried on with the cyclical progesterone, and added in a transdermal testosterone gel—something I hadn’t realised women needed but now see as a game-changer.
+Testosterone helps with mental clarity, fatigue and low libido.
+It’s also said to help with bone health & muscle strength.
+Testosterone is not seen as a necessary part of HRT on the NHS which is something I feel definitely needs to change for the women who need it.
+The addition of testosterone has been pivotal for improving my confidence, mental clarity, and overall vitality so pretty fundamental.

 It was a relief to learn that I wasn’t alone.
 Losing professional confidence is a common issue for women at this stage of life.
 Hearing that even airline pilots and barristers experience this was validating.
 I wasn’t broken; I just needed the right support.
+The very act of being heard and understood made me break down with relief.
+I wasn’t alone.

 Rebuilding Myself, One Day at a Time

 I share my story not for sympathy but to show that help is out there.
 If my journey resonates with just one person and inspires them to seek support, then sharing this has been worth it.
-Menopause is tough, but with the right tools and support, we can navigate it and emerge stronger.
+Menopause can be tough, but with the right tools and support, we can navigate it and emerge stronger.
 I have added some resource links to my blog so if you need to check them out please do and please don’t feel alone, you aren’t going through this on your own.

 Leave a Reply